Shubham Dhage on Unsplash

 The cybersecurity career field is relatively new compared to other IT career fields such as systems developers; network administrators; etc. The cybersecurity workforce is comprised of many different roles that vary in the degree of technological skill needed; whether the job is within an internal IT security department or external consulting; etc. There is also vertical variation in cybersecurity work roles (e.g., entry level, mid-career, senior leadership).

-In one study, I conduct 1-hour interviews with cybersecurity professionals to learn more about the type of work they do and careers in cybersecurity in general.
-Research participants have largely included individuals working in incidence response and senior management.
-Additional participants are needed across cybersecurity work roles, including ethical hackers.
+In one study, we conduct 1-hour interviews with cybersecurity professionals to learn more about the type of work they do and careers in cybersecurity in general.
+Research participants primarily worked in incidence response and senior management.
+We would like to extend this work by interviewing ethical hackers.
 If this study interests you, please contact me.

 Arts Integraton in STEM as a Pedagogical Method

 To further explore the use and benefits of playwriting and acting as a pedagogical method, student groups are assigned 10-minute plays to research, write, and act on a topic.
 That is, student groups are assigned a broad course subject (e.g., social issues in AI; etc.).
 The student group then chooses a specific topic to focus on (e.g., ethical decision-making in autonomous vehicles); conducts their research; writes a script encapsulating a dilemma and proposed solutions; and then performs their script either in the classroom or on video.
 Student plays generate robust class discussion and appear to increase learning comprehension for both the student performers and the audience.
-Research is needed to further examine the effects of playwriting and/or role-playing on comprehension and retention of social and ethical issues in computing (e.g., AI ethical issues; internet addiction; digital privacy; workplace monitoring; etc.).
+Our research examines the effects of playwriting and/or role-playing on comprehension and retention of social and ethical issues in computing (e.g., AI ethical issues; internet addiction; digital privacy; workplace monitoring; etc.).

-Call for Participants: Are you interested in hosting an interactive workshop within your organization that incorporates playwriting and/or acting exercises to enhance greater comprehension of social, ethical, and legal issues in computing or business?
+Call for Participants: Are you interested in hosting an interactive workshop within your organization that incorporates playwriting or role-playing exercises to enhance greater comprehension of social, ethical, and legal issues in computing?
 If so, please contact me.